Day One (My FAQ's)treatacne

 -Most restaurant food (I hardly eat out anyway).

--Almost anything that's not fresh and whole.
+-Almost anything that's not fresh, whole and what I would call real.

 Do you eat organic?